thkitapci/Inference_of_TF_regulatory_networks/README.md

 #Filtering patser output data

  Patser is run using the "-li" option which sets the p-value cut-off based on the sample size adjusted information content.

-We look at the distribution of the scores given by patser  then take  10% and 5 % tail of score distribution for downstream analysis.
+    A: look at the distribution of the scores given by patser then determine the cutoffs of 10% and 5 % tail of score distribution.

+    B: keep the genes in 10% and 5 % tail of score distribution for downstream analysis.

 # analysis after patser